snok/drf-openapi-tester/README.rst

 --------------

-Django OpenAPI Response Tester is a simple test utility for validating your Django Swagger documentation.
+Django OpenAPI Tester is a simple test utility for validating your Django Swagger documentation.

 Its aim is to make it easy for developers to catch and correct documentation errors in their Swagger/OpenAPI docs.